 What are the elements your soil is comprised of?
 What amendments need to be added?
+How do you improve aeration, porosity, holding capacity and alter soil pH levels?
 Read on for more info….

 - NITROGEN – This promotes overall plant health and ensures good leafy growth.
 Though nitrogen is easily available in air, it is less readily accessible in soil.
 Signs of nitrogen deficiency are limp, pallid, and dull foliage.
 While Manure has high rates of Nitrogen, much of it is lost when applied to soil (mineralization) and leaching into soil (denitrification)*.
 Thus the best organic amendment to increase nitrogen levels is Compost.

 - POTASSIUM – This synthesizes protein, helping your plant grow faster, stronger and disease-resistant.
 Signs of potassium deficiency are yellow and brown spots or veins, in plant leaves.
 The best organic amendments to increase potassium levels are Compost, Wood Ash (aka Potash) or Neem Cake & other Neem Products.

 - PHOSPHORUS – This gives your plant energy, helping it grow quickly from seed to plant, and then enhance its flowering and fruiting.
 It is most easily accessed by the plant when soil pH is close to 6.5.
 Signs of phosphorus deficiency are stunted growth, small and acidic-tasting fruit, and older leaves with bluish or purplish tinges.
 The best organic amendments to increase phosphorus levels are Manure, Bonemeal, Fishmeal, Rock Phosphate (aka Phosphorite), Powdered Limestone (aka Calcium Hydroxide) or Neem Cake & other Neem Products.